janreitz/khala/README.md

 ## Configuration

 Khala creates a configuration file at `~/.config/khala/config.ini` and populates it with the default values for all available settings.
 Feel free to modify.
+The config will be overwritten with the successfully parsed values on exit, so avoid making edits while Khala runs.

 ### Custom Commands

-You can define custom commands by creating `.ini` files in `~/.config/khala/commands/`.
+You can define custom commands by creating `*.ini` files in `~/.config/khala/commands/`.
 Each command file should follow this format:

 ```ini
 title=My Custom Action # The name shown in search results